HMXCorp/ACTS-Procurement-Accelerator/DeliveryIP_GitHub/BusinessUseCasePortal/README.md

-# ACTS Business Use Case Portal Deployment and Use
+# ACTS Business Use Case Portal Deployment and

+The Procurement Accelerator, Data Management Infrastructure must be deployed prior to the steps below.
+See the [deployment document](DeliveryIP_GitHub/README.md) for step by step instructions on how to deploy the data management infrastructure and Azure Synapse components.

-Follow these steps to deploy and configure the ACTS Business Use Case Portal Power App.
-See the [Procurement Processing Pipelines](#procurement-processing-pipelines) section below for the context for using this Power App.
+After deploying the infrastructure, follow these steps to deploy and configure the ACTS Business Use Case Portal Power App.

 1. Download the zip file from [this repository](./BusiessUseCasePortal_20230928145456.zip).